shyun3/dotfiles/examples/README.md

 The `{app-name}` must match the corresponding `source` field of the profile in the main Windows Terminal `settings.json`.

-For this case, the Ubuntu fragment would be added as:
+For this case, the MSYS2 fragment would be added as:

-`$Env:LocalAppData/Microsoft/Windows Terminal/Fragments/Windows.Terminal.Wsl/Ubuntu.json`
+`$Env:LocalAppData/Microsoft/Windows Terminal/Fragments/MinGW/MSYS2.json`

 Recall from the docs that the actual file name of the JSON does not matter.